 I greatly hope you enjoyed this post on using seed cycling and delicious moon milk recipes to balance your hormones and soothe your soul! xo.

-Seed Cycling Moon Milk for Hormone Health (Vegan)
+What is Seed Cycling? + Moon Milk Recipes for Hormone Health

 - 2 cups unsweetened vanilla almond milk